The Apostle Paul teaches us that there is liberty by the Holy Spirit:

 The world has their own gods, and they worship them as they will.
 So when they go to a game and praise and worship the players, coaches and cheerleaders, it doesn't really matter to them.
 But as Christians, we should not worship the gods of the people around us:

 It is the Lord your God you shall fear.
 Him you shall serve and by his name you shall swear.
 You shall not go after other gods, the gods of the peoples who are around you— for the Lord your God in your midst is a jealous God—lest the anger of the Lord your God be kindled against you, and he destroy you from off the face of the earth (Deuteronomy 6:13-15 ESV).

 Like the Apostle Paul admonished in the opening text, it is impossible to have the liberty not to sin without the Holy Spirit.
 Herein lies the problem.

 It is obvious the world does not have the Holy Ghost (billions of people) so they go on sinning until maybe, like me and millions of others, they obey the Gospel of Jesus Christ and are born again, knowing they have the Holy Ghost because they spoke in tongues as the Spirit gave the utterance (Acts 2:4).
-Then when we sin, we know to repent and change our ways so we don't commit this sin again.
-So we might go to a game, be convicted (by the Holy Spirit) that we have sinned, repent and never return to the scene of the crime.
+Then when we sin, we know to repent and change our ways so we don't commit this sin again (see Repentant Lifestyle).
+So we might go to a game, be convicted (by the Holy Spirit) that we have sinned, repent and never return to the scene of our crime.

 But sadly there are over two billion "Christians" who think they have the Holy Ghost, but really don't.
 So just like the world, they cannot obey the perfect law of liberty.
 There are a number of reasons why people think they have the Holy Ghost, but don't in reality.
 Here are the three main ones: